| | Baryte

 narrow.
 Pressure of fluid was not enough strong to burst the healthy granite sufficiently

-and to give broad fractures.
 The usual direction of the fault is often NW.

 The fault is locally papered by barite platings what give large but not very aesthetic